 Linkers are often compared against the fixed-rate government bonds (where coupons and principal do not grow with inflation) of similar maturity, where their yields are evaluated.
 The yield on a fixed-rate government bond is typically called the nominal yield, which comprises of the real yield of the bond investment together with the effect of inflation, whilst the return on linkers investment is simply just its real yield as the bond return is specified as a rate in excess of inflation.

-This difference between nominal bonds and inflation linked bonds therefore raise an important concept known as break-even inflation rate, which refers to the difference between the yield on a nominal fixed-rate bond and the real yield on linker of similar maturity and credit quality.
+This difference between nominal bonds and inflation-linked bonds, therefore, raises an important concept known as break-even inflation rate, which refers to the difference between the yield on a nominal fixed-rate bond and the real yield on linker of similar maturity and credit quality.
 If inflation averages more than the break-even rate, the inflation-linked investment will outperform the fixed-rate bonds.
 Conversely, if inflation averages below the break-even, the fixed-rates will outperform the linkers.
-For instance, the current breakeven rate for the 10 Year government bonds for the US, UK, Germany, Italy and Japan are 1.60%, 2.3%, 0.97%, 0.76% and 0.39% respectively, which reflects the different long term inflation expectation in each market.

 The annual management charge for most inflation-linked bond ETFs is between 0.20% to 0.25%, measured in terms of assets under management.
 This cost compares positively to those actively managed and traditional index-tracking funds.
 According to Morningstar, an investment research firm, the average annual management fee for an active fund varies between 0.75% and 1.5%, whilst the average management fee for a passive index-tracker would be around 0.40%.
 As cost is the only certainty when investing, one can argue that using inflation-linked ETFs as one of the building blocks for portfolio construction is compelling.